-New Metadata Opens the Metadata Connection wizard, allowing you to create a connection for a new metadata data- base. → 1 Connect Opens the Login dialog, allowing you to enter login information to connect to a Syniti DR server.
-501 Manage Users Opens the User Settings dialog, allowing you to establish access control for users. ✡ Replication Agent Options -4- Opens the Replication Agent Options dialog, allowing you to set options that affect how the Replication Agent runs, including options for logs, traces and email notifications.
-New SQL Command Opens a SQL Query tab with a connection to the item that is selected in the Metadata Explorer.
-For example, if you have selected a source connection, the tab opens ready to execute a query for that con- nection.
-Global Script Opens the Global Script Editor, allowing you to write a script that is available to all replications in the metadata.
-1= View Log Opens the Log Viewer tab, allowing you to review the contents of the Syniti DR log.
-The log contains useful information regarding replication progress, results and issues.
-Note that it is not possible to view a file-based log if the selected metadata is on a remote installation of Syniti DR. The View Log option only opens the log file on the local file system.
+New Metadata Opens the Metadata Connection wizard, allowing you to create a connection for a new metadata data- base. → Connect Opens the Login dialog, allowing you to enter login information to connect to a Syniti DR server.
+192 Manage Users Opens the User Settings dialog, allowing you to establish access control for users. \$ Replication Agent Options Opens the Replication Agent Options dialog, allowing you to set options that affect how the Replication Agent runs, including options for logs, traces and email notifications.